arthur-flam/slack-chat-with-sms/README.md

 You should be live.

 ## TODO
-- Time to write tests.
+- Write tests.
-- 1-click Slack integration (see slack apps...) ?
+- Think use 1-click Slack integration button to get the tokens faster.
-- Remember if channels exists instead if trying to create them each time.
+- Remember if channels exists with Slack's `channels.list` method instead if trying to create them each time.
 - Features : mute, ask for Nexmo balance...

-## Contributors
+## Contributors & Contributing
 - [Arthur Flam](https://twitter.com/ArthurFlam).
 Slack fan, into data science.
+Based in TLV.

-- Please send me pull requests :)
+I will be more than happy to receive pull requests and hear about bugs/issues :)